developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 #### Config File Location

-* The config file is initially stored in the `/enterprise/usr` directory on the device.
+* The config file is stored in the `/enterprise/usr` directory on the device.
 * This directory is <b>invisible</b> to most apps, <b>including Windows Explorer and Android File Transfer (Mac)</b>.
 * The directory is <b>visible to Android File Browser</b>, which can be used to manage its contents.
 * The file is <b>accessible via Android Debug Bridge (ADB)</b> "pull" and "push" commands.